How to Write Procedures: A Step-by-Step Guide to Improve

 c) Purpose

-This section clearly summarizes why the document was written and why following proper seat belt usage is important, including persuasive facts about vehicle collisions and deaths.
+This section summarizes why the document was written and why following proper seat belt usage is important, including persuasive facts about vehicle collisions and deaths.

 d) Definitions